maxbarsukov/rbminivents/README.md

 # rbminivents
-This gem allows you to create and emit your events very easily and minimalistic.
+This gem allows you to easily use minimalistic events in Ruby.

 ## Description
 This gem was made under the influence of the tiny JS library [minivents](https://github.com/allouis/minivents) by [allouis](https://github.com/allouis) that I liked.
-It seemed to me that it would be nice to transfer this to Ruby.
+It seemed to me that it would be quite nice to move something like this to Ruby.

 ## Getting started